 We changed our name to Cancelled - but no one ever showed up to our gigs.
 Try again.

-We changed our name to The Effin Hotels - much more in keeping with the current trends.
+We then changed our name to The Effin Hotels - much more in keeping with the current trends.
 We wanted to be free from the rip-off music establishment and get back to a time when music was simple and we played what we wanted.
 Out went our keyboardist and back in came Harry on quitar and spitoon (stolen from Yates Wine Lodge).

 Out went the denim and in came plastic bags held together by safety pins - cheap but the drummer preferred the more standard drum cases he was used to.